Kakapo Chat 001: Hui & Connie of Melba Hillsborough

 It's completely normal for people to move around in the hospitality industry, there are a lot of talented people in New Zealand so the next barista or chef who turns up might be a lot better than your current one.

 Knowing what you know now, what are 3 pieces of advice you would offer to someone who is looking to become a business owner for the first time?

-- Get suggestions from experts, don't be afraid to ask others for advice and do your homework before investing into a business.
+2. Get suggestions from experts, don't be afraid to ask others for advice and do your homework before buying into a business.

 3. Owning a business is hard work and so you need to enjoy being there, try to purchase a business that you truly love.